AreozUK/HWID-Finder/README.md

 # HWID-Finder
 A basic HWID Finder for when you need it.

-The HWID Will Display the Indentifier In this Format Below:
+The HWID Will Display the Indentifier In this Format:
 HWID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXX

 ## How to use: